The Royal Family

-Louis XIV married his cousin (on both sides) Maria-Theresa of Austria, the Spanish Infanta, at Saint-Jean-de-Luz in 1660.
+Louis XIV married his cousin (on both sides) Maria Theresa of Spain, the Spanish Infanta, at Saint-Jean-de-Luz in 1660.
 Their marriage sealed the reconciliation between France and neighbouring Spain.
 The royal couple had six children.
-Only the eldest, Louis de France, known as The Grand Dauphin, would survive to adulthood.
-After the death of the queen in 1683, the king secretly married Mme de Maintenon.
-She was the last in a series of official mistresses which had included Mlle de La Vallière and Mme de Montespan, with whom he had several legitimated children.
+Only the eldest, Louis de France, known as Le Grand Dauphin, would survive to adulthood.
+After the death of the queen in 1683, the King secretly married Madame de Maintenon.
+She was the last in a series of official mistresses which had included Mademoiselle de La Vallière and Madame de Montespan, with whom he had several legitimated children.

 From royal residences to the Palace of Versailles